vihaanphilip/Simple-login-system/README.md

 **Tokens:**

 Tokens (JWT) are used in this system to authenticate a user's login.
 Each token lasts for 1 minute.
 This is done so that users do not have to log in every time they refresh the page.

-Feel free to convert this text into a Markdown format and use it for your `README.md` file.